The Absorption Law, or How to Kreisel a Hilbert-Bernays-L\"ob: An Application

-The proof of (i) is ascribed by Per Lindstr\"om, in \cite[p94]{lind:aspe03}, to Georg Kreisel in \cite{kreis:weak62}.
 For extensions $U$ of Peano Arithmetic, the existence of a $\Sigma^0_1$-sentence $S$, such that $U$ is $\Pi^0_1$-conservative over $U+S$ and $U$ is $\Sigma^0_1$-conservative over $U+\neg \,S$ is a special case of a result due to Robert Solovay.
 See \cite{guas:part79}.
-See also \cite[Chapter 5]{lind:aspe03}.
+See also \cite[Chapter 5]{lind:aspe03}.\footnote{Our method can be extended to prove the full Solovay result.}

-\medent We note that our result implies $\apr_\alpha\bot$ is \emph{a fortiori} a Rosser sentence for $U$.
-The resulting proof of Rosser's Theorem is like the proof of the Second Incompleteness Theorem in the following sense.
-The sentence under consideration is self-reference-free, but in the proof of the desired property we use self-reference.

-\begin{remark} Another example of a self-reference-free $\Sigma^0_1$ Rosser sentence (for extensions of {\sf PA}) is due to Fedor Pakhomov.
-See \cite{pakh:solo17}.
+\begin{remark} We note that $\apr_\alpha\bot$ is \emph{a fortiori} a Rosser sentence for $U$.
+The resulting proof of Rosser's Theorem is like the proof of the Second Incompleteness Theorem in the sense that the sentence under consideration is self-reference-free, but in the proof of the desired property we do use self-reference.
+Another example of a self-reference-free $\Sigma^0_1$ Rosser sentence (for extensions of {\sf PA}) is due to Fedor Pakhomov.
+See \cite{pakh:sol217}.
 We note that Pakhomov's construction is, in a sense, orthogonal to ours.
-An essential feature of Pakhomov's construction is that, like the ordinary Rosser sentence and its opposite, it produces $\Sigma^0_1$-sentences $S_0$ and $S_1$ each with the Rosser property over $U$ such that we have $U \vdash \neg\, (S_0\wedge S_1)$ and $U \vdash \opr_\alpha \bot \iff (S_0\vee S_1)$.
+An essential feature of Pakhomov's construction is that, like the ordinary Rosser sentence and its opposite, it produces $\Sigma^0_1$-sentences $S_0$ and $S_1$, each with the Rosser property over $U$, such that we have $U \vdash \neg\, (S_0\wedge S_1)$ and $U \vdash \opr_\alpha \bot \iff (S_0\vee S_1)$.
 It follows that e.g. $U \vdash S_0 \to \neg\, S_1$, but $U\nvdash \neg\, S_1$.
 So, $S_0$ is not $\Pi^0_1$-conservative.
 The non-$\Pi^0_1$-conservativity of Pakhomov's sentences is an important feature since it allows him to use them for his alternative proof of Solovay's arithmetical completeneness theorem for L\"ob's Logic. \end{remark}